omairKhan99/Pima-Indians-Diabetes/README.md

 # kNN Diabetes Classifier

 This project uses the k-Nearest Neighbors (kNN) algorithm to predict whether a person has diabetes based on health indicators.
+The objective of this project is to classify individuals as diabetic or non-diabetic using health data such as glucose levels, blood pressure, BMI, etc. The model is built using Python and the `scikit-learn` library, with data preprocessing performed through scaling and splitting the dataset into training and testing sets.

+### Steps:
+1. **Data Preprocessing**: Features were scaled using standardization to ensure that the kNN algorithm, which is distance-based, performs optimally.
+The dataset was split into training and testing sets.
+2. **Model Training**: Trained a k-Nearest Neighbors classifier with `k=5` on the scaled training data.
+3. **Evaluation**: The model was evaluated on the test data using metrics such as accuracy, confusion matrix, and a classification report.

 ## Files
 - `knn_diabetes_classifier.py`: Python script for the kNN model.
 - `diabetes.csv`: Dataset containing health data.
-- `README.md`: Instructions to run the code.

 ## How to Run